jrgp/soldat-pystats/README.md

  - Clean comfortable layout provided by Bootswatch
  - Uses Redis key value database instead of SQL so pages are fast even with millions of recorded kills.
+ - HTML or JSON output for data.
+To get JSON, `?json=yes` to any URL, or request json using the `Accept` header

 # Requirements